jfo/blog/source/posts/what-i-did-at-rc.md

-should have a blog which one should it be" week, decided on a static generator instead of wordpress, switched from middleman to jekyll and back, decided I should know how to host it myself, and then fought nginx config files and [AWS](/into-the-cloud-a-quick-aws-primer/) for like _another_ week at least.
+should have a blog which one should it be" week, decided on a static generator instead of wordpress, switched from middleman to jekyll and back, decided I should know how to host it myself, and then fought nginx config files and [AWS](/into-the-cloud-a-quick-aws-primer/) for like _another_ week .
 I also decided it would be good to be able to host my own apps and sites, and spent part of that time figuring out really boring server config type stuff.
 I polished up my rubik's cube with keyboard bindings, made it look better, and hosted it on my own server.
 I spent a